 Everyone will LOVE the apple-y smell of homemade Autumn Applesauce as it’s cooking and your family and guests will think you slaved all day just for them!
 Let them think what they will!
-Miss Party will never tell, but between us, homemade applesauce is really simple to make and this ‘no sugar added’ recipe is naturally sweet and healthy, too.
-Every fall, the family starts relentlessly begging for it the minute we get back from apple-picking!
+Between us, homemade applesauce is really simple to make and this sugar-optional recipe is naturally sweet and healthy, too.
+Every fall, the family begins begging for Miss Party to make a batch!

 Miss Party doesn’t need to tell you this is a recipe for all ages!
 It’s a delicious side for any meal of the day, including breakfast, and it goes particularly well with pork meats and chicken.

 To make a great sauce it’s important to get a good mix of apple varieties, though it doesn’t have to be these particular varieties.
 The flavors and sweetness of each type of apple come together for a rounded and naturally sweetened sauce.
 (No Granny Smith or Red Delicious apples, please.
 They are great for other purposes, but not for applesauce.)
 Also, if you have an apple corer, your coring job will go much quicker, and you will also need a potato masher at the end of the cooking time.

 3-4 lbs of apples total, washed, peeled, cored and sliced (reserve 6-8 washed peels for cooking)

 get a variety such as this: 30% Fuji, 20% Yellow Delicious, 30% Gala, 10% McIntosh, 10% Jonathon

 2 cups unsweetened apple juice or apple cider

 2 Tbsp. lemon juice (about 1/2 lemon) (improves the brightness of the sauce)

 1-2 Tbsp sugar (optional), added at the end of cooking time (Miss Party’s family prefers unsweetened applesauce)